lillallol/outline-pdf/README.md

 ### Browser

-An example of loading a pdf file from the browser.
-The pdf is loaded via an input tag of type file.
+An example of loading a pdf file from the browser via an input tag of type file.
 After the outline has been applied, the pdf gets downloaded.

 ```ts
 import { outlinePdfFactory } from "path/to/node_modules/@lillallol/outline-pdf/dist/index.esm.js";